hpcc-systems/MAF/packages/aws/README.md

 Checks if the queue is empty within the specified time.
 The string can be the url, or the queue name.

+- `Then queue {string} has {int} messages within {int} seconds`

+Checks if the queue has the specified number of messages within the specified time.
+The string can be the url, or the queue name.

 - `When attributes of queue {string} are received`

 Gets all attributes for a SQS queue to `lastRun`.
 The string can be the url, or the queue name.